cs2113-f24/cs2113-f24.github.io/j-units/Debugging-extra-credit.md

 ## Submission

 Tar up everything in the zip folder you downloaded with `tar -cvf extra_credit.tar *.*` and submit this to BB before the deadline in class.
 You must be physically present in class in order to receive credit for this assignment.
 Do not delete any files from your zip folder before submission, otherwise we cannot award you points.

+Submit to the BB link titled "debugging extra credit" under `Assignments`.
+You will only be allowed one submission.